em1e/java_practice/subjects/java-1.md

 ***

-## Exercise 1: Staff member list

-Create a class with a few methods, each doing their own thing.
-Below you can read some of the tasks the class should do, they are also stated in the java file:

-- Print out how many helpers and mods there are on the staff team.
-- Print out how many many managers there are.
-- Print out a staff members name at x position on an array.
-- Able to find out what role a staff member has.

-***

-## Exercise 2: Can James the gorf be saved?
+## Exercise 1: Can James the gorf be saved?

 Create a class that returns a boolean to if james the gorf is alive or not.
 Below you can read some of the tasks the class should do, they are also stated in the java file: